shravanasati/atomic/README.md

 ## ✨ Features

-- Benchmarks programs easily with just one command, no extra code needed
-- Export the results in markdown, json and text formats
-- Universal support, you can benchmark any shell command
-- Choose the number of runs to perform
 - Detailed benchmark summary at the end
-- Fast and reliable
+- Export the results in markdown, json, csv format
+- Statistical Outlier Detection
+- Plot the benchmarking data, comparing the different commands
+- Arbitrary command support
+- Constant feedback about the benchmark progress and current estimates.
+- Warmup runs can be executed before the actual benchmark.
+- Cache-clearing commands can be set up before each timing run.

 <br>